ascott1/ethical-web-dev/web-apps-that-work-everywhere/02-responsive-design.md

 - **Media queries** are a CSS technique that allow developers to apply different CSS rules in varying contexts.

 By combining these three browser capabilities, we are able to develop sites for a wide range of browser sizes.
 When we build responsively, we are ensuring that our sites are delivered to our users in a way that works well in the context that they are accessing our site.

+[^1]: Though Berners-Lee’s first website adapts to any browser width, it still scales on most mobile browsers due to browser behavior.
+As we will discuss later in the chapter, adding a viewport meta tag to our HTML prevents this from happening.

 ## Process